Elvira Ramírez

 Elvira Ramírez (c.
 935 – aft.
 986) was a Leonese princess who served as regent of the kingdom between 962 and 975 during the minority of her nephew Ramiro III of León.
+She was the first woman to rule Leon and the first to fill the role of what became known as the infantado, exerting formal authority over royal monastic holdings.

 Childhood

 Born about 935, she was the daughter of the King Ramiro II of León by his second wife, Urraca Sánchez of Pamplona.

 She was made a nun by her father, who built the "wonderfully large" monastery of San Salvador in León.
 By the age of 11, and already a nun, she started to appear in court documents.
 Under her half-brother Ordoño III of León she held documents important to a land dispute, suggesting that San Salvador had perhaps become a chancery of sorts.

 Regent

 When her brother Sancho I died in 962, she became regent of León for her nephew Ramiro III.
 Because she was a Leonese, she was preferred by the Leonese nobility as regent before the king's foreign-born mother, and because she was a nun and therefore not likely to acquire a lover or a husband who might want a part of the regency.

 In 968-69 the Vikings raided León and Elvira organised the defence of the country.
-Having sent envoys to Cordoba on a regular basis to pay tribute, in 974 she precipitated a crisis, apparently intentionally, when her ambassadors said to caliph al-Hakam II something so offensive that they were expelled and the translator punished.
+Having sent envoys to Cordoba on a regular basis to pay tribute, in 974 she precipitated a crisis, apparently intentionally, when her ambassadors said to Caliph al-Hakam II something so offensive that they were expelled and the translator punished.
 García Fernández of Castile then took Deza from the Muslims, and the next year, 975, a Christian force bringing together García, Sancho II of Pamplona, count Fernando Ansúrez (king Ramiro's maternal uncle), and the Beni Gómez clan attacked Gormaz.
 The besieging troops were reinvigorated by the arrival of Elvira and her nephew Ramiro III, who then took overall control and led an attack on the city.
 This proved disastrous, its repulse allowing an army to emerge from Gormaz that then defeated the Christian armies in the field, lifting the siege.